 Community Colleges of Spokane has support service programs and centers for students who have documented disabilities and who are "otherwise qualified" for community college programs (as defined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act).
-Services may include academic, vocational and rehabilitation counseling and assistance with admission and registration.
 Because the nature and scope of services may vary between institutions, you should check with each institution's DSS Office for details.

-Academic accommodations and adjustments are available based upon individually determined needs and may include interpreters, assistive learning devices and technology, note takers, readers, scribes, materials and textbooks in alternate format, large print or Braille materials, priority registration, alternate testing, information and referral services.
-Other specialized services may be arranged on an individual basis.
+Academic accommodations and adjustments are available based upon individually determined needs and may include interpreters, assistive learning devices and technology, note takers, readers, scribes, materials and textbooks in alternate format, large print or Braille materials, priority registration, alternate testing, information and referral services, and assistance with accessing campus processes such as admission and registration.
+Other academic adjustments may be determined on an individual basis.

-To receive services, students are required to contact and provide documentation of their disability to the DSS Office at SCC, SFCC or the off-campus centers.
-All inquiries and requests for services are considered private.
+To receive services, students are required to contact and provide documentation of their disability to the DSS Office at SCC or SFCC.
+Student information is kept confidential in accordance with FERPA policy.